platanus/angular-restmod/docs/guides/integration.md

 });
 ```

-This will enable json root wrapping and by default it will use the resource's name for single records and the resource's plural name for collections.
+This will enable json root wrapping for **both responses and requests**.
+By default it will use the resource's name for single records and the resource's plural name for collections.

 So doing: